 Hope you have a great trip

-Ps - there is also a weekly night market right in the centre of town on Wednesday nights over 7 years ago
+Ps - there is also a weekly night market right in the centre of town on Wednesday nights almost 8 years ago

 It's looking more likely this is a case of poor hygiene and food poisoning related to one (maybe a second) hotel in Chang Mai.

 It's not hard to find the name of the hotel if you search news items, although an official report on the cause is expected from the local governor's office any day now.